Staphylococcus/brain-from-brane/docs/glossary.md

 ## Competitive Dynamics
 Interactions among agents or information systems driven by limited resources, selection pressures, and adaptive strategies.

+## Crystallization <a name="crystallization"></a>
+In information systems, the process by which information patterns impose their organizational structure on receptive material substrates through thermodynamic favorability rather than active control.
+Like physical crystal formation, this passive structural organization creates energetic "valleys" that naturally channel material processes toward ordered states, enabling information systems to achieve causal influence through organizational templates rather than semantic agency.
+See [Passive Structural Organization](04-information-systems/4-information-systems.md#passive-structural-organization-the-crystallization-mechanism).

 ## Consciousness
 A complex emergent property, particularly involving self-awareness and subjective experience (qualia), arising from advanced informational processing within certain agents.
 Its precise ontological nature and the mechanisms of its emergence from non-experiential physical patterns remain a subject of profound inquiry.